jenkinsci/ec2-fleet-plugin/README.md

 * [Development](#development)

 # Overview

-This plugin uses Spot Fleet to launch instances instead of directly launching them by itself.
+This plugin uses EC2 Spot Fleet or [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) to launch instances instead of directly launching them by itself.
-Amazon EC2 attempts to maintain your Spot fleet's target capacity as Spot prices change to maintain the fleet within the specified price range.
+Both maintain your fleet's target capacity as Spot prices change to maintain the fleet within the specified price range.
 For more information, see [How Spot Fleet Works](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html).

 # Features

+- Support EC2 Spot Fleet or Auto Scaling Group as Jenkins Workers
-- Supports all features provided by EC2 Spot Fleet
+- Supports all features provided by EC2 Spot Fleet or Auto Scaling Groups
 - Auto resubmit Jobs failed because of Spot Interruption
 - Allow no delay scale up strategy, enable ```No Delay Provision Strategy``` in configuration
 - Add tags to EC2 instances used by plugin, for easy search, tag format ```ec2-fleet-plugin:cloud-name=<MyCloud>```